You can use Our Tax Calculator UK

 1. Figure out what part of your income is taxable

 Not all your income requires you to pay tax.
-To determine which income is taxable, you can tally up all of the amounts of income for which you will be charged income tax throughout the tax year.You can then subtract specific items from this total, such as trading losses.
+To determine which income is taxable, add all taxable income and then deduct specific items from this total, such as trading losses, personal allowance, etc. This helps you understand how much tax will I pay UK.

 2. Calculate your total income by adding the ‘components’